PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 #### managed_identities

-A list of existing User-Assigned Managed Identities, which Application Gateway uses to retrieve certificates from Key Vault.
+A list of existing User-Assigned Managed Identities.

+Application Gateway uses Managed Identities to retrieve certificates from Key Vault.
 These identities have to have at least `GET` access to Key Vault's secrets.
 Otherwise Application Gateway will not be able to use certificates stored in the Vault.

 Type: list(string)